Executive Summary

 - Design Efficient Workflows

 Workflows turn content management into structured collaboration.
 Build processes that guide assets through creation, review, and distribution with minimal manual intervention.
 Key elements of efficient DAM workflows include: Task Routing: Automatically assign reviewers or approvers.
 Conditional Logic: Skip unnecessary steps when assets meet pre-approved criteria.
 Real-Time Notifications: Keep stakeholders informed and reduce follow-up emails.
 Integrated Approvals: Capture sign-offs directly in the DAM, avoiding external documents.
-By standardising and automating workflows, you shorten time to market and reduce administrative overhead.
+By standardizing and automating workflows, you shorten time to market and reduce administrative overhead.

 - Integrate DAM with Your Core Tools